bjboyd02/sensibility-testbed/README.md

 See https://sensibilitytestbed.com/ for details

 -----
-We are currently moving away from SL4A towards an embedded Python interpreter with native-looking sensor interfaces (i.e. Python functions that you can call from Python code in order to get sensor values).
+We have moved away from SL4A towards an embedded Python interpreter with native-looking sensor interfaces (i.e. Python functions that you can call from Python code in order to get sensor values).